ePages-de/epages-devportal/_posts/2016/2016-07-20-fullstackcon-2016-retrospective.md

 ## 3. This doesn't mean framework fragmentation is a thing of the past

-{% imagecaption blog/blog-varnish.png %}
-Can you spot the syntax error on the conference shirt?
+{% image_custom image="assets/img/pages/blog/images/blog-varnish.png" width="100%" caption="Can you spot the syntax error on the conference shirt?" %}
-{% endimagecaption %}

 Of course there's enough space for other frameworks in the JavaScript world.
 [Angular 2][ng-2] was a big topic at _FullStack_, and after giving it a try in an intense workshop, I was left with the impression that the parts I liked most about it, namely [RxJS][rx-js] and [TypeScript][ts], are by Microsoft.
 But it's good to see that Angular 2 adds server side rendering or **Universal JavaScript**, and [Ember][ember] is getting that as well, as pointed out in a keynote by Ember co-creator [Yehuda Katz][yehuda-twitter].